rapid7/r7insight_docker/README.md

 * `--skipByImage REGEXP`: do not forward logs/stats for the containers whose image matches the given REGEXP.

 ### Running container in a restricted environment.
-Some environments(such as Google Compute Engine) does not allow to access the docker socket without special privileges.
+Some environments(such as Google Compute Engine) does not allow to access the Docker socket without special privileges.
 You will get EACCES(`Error: read EACCES`) error if you try to run the container.
 To run the container in such environments add --privileged to the `docker run` command.

 Example: